 The Madagascar giant day gecko Phelsuma grandis Gray 1870 and the Gold-dust day gecko Phelsuma laticauda Boettger 1880 are two Malagasy reptiles that have spread throughout the world.
 Phelsuma grandis is one of the largest living species of the genus, reaching up to 30 cm in total length (i.e. twice the length of most Phelsuma species).
-Phelsuma laticauda is a medium-sized gecko, reaching up to 13 cm in total length; however, the species is considered an aggressive competitor towards other smaller gecko species (e.g., in French Polynesia, Lund 2015; but also in its native range, Gehring et al. 2010).
+Phelsuma laticauda is a medium-sized gecko, reaching up to 13 cm in total length; however, the species is considered an aggressive competitor towards other smaller gecko species in French Polynesia and Reunion Island (Lund 2015; Deso et al. 2023), but also in its native range (Gehring et al. 2010).
 Due to their human-mediated spread and resulting risks to native communities, both are considered IAS outside of their native range, including areas in central-eastern Madagascar, Mauritius, Reunion Island, Florida, French Polynesia and Hawaii (Ota and Ineich 2006; Krysko and Borgia 2012; Dubos 2013; Buckland et al. 2014; Dubos et al. 2014; Lund 2015; Fieldsend and Krysko 2019; Fieldsend et al. 2020, 2021c).
 The coexistence of Phelsuma spp. (or other reptiles sharing similar habitats such as anoles) may cause shifts in habitat use through competition (Harmon et al. 2007; Porcel et al. 2021; Wright et al. 2021) that might be detrimental to the more specialised native species.
-In Mauritius, the introduction P. grandis was associated with the extirpation of four populations of endemic Phelsuma species (Buckland et al. 2014).
+In Mauritius, the introduction of P. grandis was associated with the extirpation of four populations of endemic Phelsuma species (Buckland et al. 2014).
 Both P. grandis, P. laticauda as well as several other Phelsuma species (e.g., P. kochi) are known to prey on other gecko specimens of smaller size (Gehring et al. 2010; Buckland et al. 2014; Rakotozafy 2019), which suggests potential predation risks to smaller species or juveniles of similar-sized species.
 Their introduction also raised concerns regarding the risk of disease and parasite transmission to native species (Dervin et al. 2014; Barnett et al. 2018; Fieldsend and Krysko 2019; Fieldsend et al. 2021b; Unger et al. 2022), despite no evidence of cross-species infection having been found so far (Goldberg and Bursey 2000; Leinwand et al. 2005).
-The spread of IAS can be facilitated by the international pet trade, as it is the case for Phelsuma spp.
-(Andreone et al. 2012; Masin et al. 2014; Stringham and Lockwood 2018; Pragatheesh et al. 2021).
 The spread of P. grandis and P. laticauda has led to increased attention regarding the conservation status of the native (and often endemic) fauna from Madagascar, Mauritius and Reunion Island (Dubos 2013; Buckland et al. 2014; Dubos et al. 2014).
 Their co-occurrence with native Phelsuma species has raised concerns regarding the long-term persistence of P. lineata, P. serraticauda, P. inexpectata, P. borbonica, P. cepediana, P. guimbeaui, P. ornata, and P. rosagularis (Andreone et al. 2003; Glaw and Vences 2007; D'Cruze et al. 2009; D'Cruze and Kumar 2011; Blumgart et al. 2017; Porcel et al. 2021).
 Both the IAS considered here are commonly found in urbanised areas, on ornamental plants and in orchards, as well as primary rainforests, reflecting a large niche flexibility that may help to explain successful establishments (Fieldsend et al. 2021a).
 This illustrates the need to characterise their climatic niche in order to identify potential areas at risk of invasion at the global scale.